 June 6, 1998, Victory Gallop won the 130th Belmont Stakes , by a nose, in 2:29.16 to win $600,000.
 Gary Stevens won his 2nd of three Belmonts on the Canadian bred in a thrilling classic.
 Trainer Elliott Walden placed 2nd in the Derby and Preakness behind Real Quiet.

-June 6, 2006, Lexington Legends starting pitcher Roger Clemens was joined by the Legend’s mascots and 8-year-old Jonah Dixon, a member of the Southwest Lexington Reds, for the National Anthem.
+June 6, 2006, click to see Lexington Legends starting pitcher Roger Clemens , the Legend’s mascot, and 8-year-old Jonah Dixon, a member of the Southwest Lexington Reds, standing for the National Anthem.

 June 6, 2009, Kentucky bred Summer Bird paid $25.80 when he won the $1,000,000 Belmont Stakes .
 The stewards disregarded an inquiry into the stretch run.
 Summer Bird died in Japan due to colic at age seven.